You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 How Does Ketamine Feel?

 As you come out of the effects of ketamine, the remainder of the session will be used to process your experiences.
-I will have on-hand art supplies, yoga props, clay, and other sensory tools to help you translate your insights.
+I will have art supplies, yoga props, clay, and other sensory tools to help you translate your insights.
 What was gleaned from the journey is often very clear and sometimes difficult to put into words.
 Expressive and integrative activities can help bridge the gap between what is ineffable (beyond words) and what can be put into words.
 I will also have tea, water, and simple snacks to help you transition back to a more ordinary state.

 pexels-alex-green